 |Brita filter cartridges||Contact Brita for information on recycling.|

 |Clinical waste||Clinical waste includes infectious items, identifiable human tissue, needles from syringes – go to disposing of clinical waste.|

 |Dead animals||We will collect and remove dead animals from public highways and council-owned land – report a dead animal for removal.|

 |Gas bottles||Check on the bottle for a return phone number.
 Alternatively, contact garden centres, camping shops or the Environment Agency.|

-You need to employ a contractor licensed to remove and legally dispose of the Japanese Knotweed as controlled waste.
-The following contractors are licensed:
+You must employ a contractor licensed to remove and legally dispose of Japanese Knotweed as controlled waste.
+Licensed contractors include:

 |Medicine||You should take unwanted medicines – tablets or liquids – to your local chemist or pharmacy for safe disposal.|

 |Petrol||We do not have facilities for recycling or disposing of petrol.
 You may try returning it to the garage from where it was purchased or, for specific situations, contact the Environment Agency.|

 |Plastic bags, plastic wrappings and other soft plastics||You can take plastic bags and other kinds of soft plastics to supermarket collection points.
 For a list of local supermarkets that recycle these plastics, and the types of plastic they accept, go to Recycle Now: plastic bags and wrapping.|